This is what started it all.

 The hormone flux aspect of perimenopause anxiety will stop.

-The lack of total hormones afterwards is another story.
+The lack of total hormones afterward is another story.

 The goal during perimenopause is to address the balancing system in the body...the endocannabinoid system and optimize core pathways.